 #1 – Do you still place silver, amalgam fillings?

-It used to be that only “cosmetic dentists” were the ones placing tooth-colored (we call them “composite”) fillings.
-Now, with how far dental materials.
-You can contact orthodontics for adults, for more information.
+According to Natural Teeth Implant Center official site, it used to be that only cosmetic dentistry experts were the ones placing tooth-colored (we call them “composite”) fillings.
+Now, with how far dental materials

 #2 – Do you use all digital x-rays?